Air Fryer Cooking Times & Temperature Chart (Free Printable Cheat Sheet)

 How Do You Use This Air Fryer Cooking Times Chart?

-This air fryer cooking times chart is the most comprehensive reference guide on this site — covering over 100 foods organized into seven categories with verified temperatures, times, flip instructions, and cooking notes.
+This air fryer cooking times chart is the most comprehensive reference guide on this site — covering over 100 foods organized into 7 categories with verified temperatures, times, flip instructions, and cooking notes.
 Whether you just bought your first air fryer or have been using one for years, having a reliable reference chart eliminates the guesswork that comes with every new recipe.
 The times listed here are based on a standard basket-style air fryer with a capacity of 4–6 quarts, preheated for 3 minutes before each cook.
 All temperatures are given in degrees Fahrenheit.
 The general rule for adapting oven recipes is to reduce the temperature by 25°F and shorten the time by approximately 20%.
 However, air fryer models vary considerably in actual output and airflow, so use these times as starting points — check your food a minute or two early on the first attempt, and adjust based on your specific model.
 A reliable instant-read meat thermometer is the single most important tool you can use alongside this chart to verify doneness for all proteins.

 Why Cooking Times Vary by Air Fryer Model